 How to Win a Partition Action

 How to win a partition action will depend on what the party bringing the partition action hopes to achieve.
 Perhaps all they are seeking is to receive a fair amount for their ownership interest in the property.
 Perhaps they are seeking to take sole ownership of the property in question.
-To win a partition action, parties must determine from the get-go what they hope the outcome of the partition lawsuit to be.
+To win a partition action, parties must determine from the get-go what they hope to be the outcome of the partition lawsuit.

-Finally, to achieve the best possible outcome for a partition action, it is necessary to have an estate and trust lawyer on your team.
+Finally, to achieve the best possible outcome for a partition action, it is necessary to have a probate lawyer on your team.
 They can help enforce your rights and ensure your interests stay protected.
 A lawyer might even be able to help settle the dispute outside of court, saving you a substantial amount of money.